You want to control your diabetes as much as possible. You wouldn’t be reading this if you didn’t.

 Remember these are the ranges obtained by the people who set the standards for A1C tests.
 Sadly, however, not every laboratory or home test kit meets those standards.
 Maybe the lab that Dr. Bernstein uses doesn’t.
 Does yours?
 Curt suggests that you ask your doctor if the lab running the test uses a method that is certified by the NGSP.
 The first conclusion of the research for me is that we need to shoot for a normal A1C level of no more than 6.0 instead of trying what may be impossible, a level of 4.2 to 4.6.

 However, an A1C level of 6.0 can cause people who take insulin injections or one of the sulfonylureas to go hypo.
-That’s why the American Diabetes Associations sets the goal conservatively at 7.0.
+That’s why the American Diabetes Associations sets the goal conservatively at 7.0 and the American Academy of CLilnical Endocrinologists uses 6.5.
+People with diabetes whose A1C values creep over these cuttoff values are at increasesd risk of developing long-term complications, such as nerve and eye damage [DCCT study].

 Still, a lower A1C level among people who take those medications is possible without hypos.
 Dr. Bernstein has amply shown that both in his own life and that of thousands of his patients.